iuctil/tla/content/bplp/bp/ict.md

 * MyShake (earthquake alerts/monitoring and crowd source data collection)
 * Zello. (walkie-talkie like app)
 * EPA Smoke Sense (citizen science project to understand the effects of smoke on health)
+* Commercial apps > Life360 (provides family location safety, assistance and emergency response)

 [https://www.wired.com/story/best-emergency-apps/]

+## Clowd sourcing / funding

+Crowdsourcing is helping to add vital details to maps of disaster areas.
+This enhances satellite imagery by providing greater granularity, making relief efforts more effective and targeted.
+It is also quicker and cheaper, especially since the crowd often does this on a volunteer basis, compared with traditional methods.

+### Use Cases

+In India, Twitter was used to alert people to crowdfunding sites for those affected by floods.

+More than USD 40 million was contributed via text messaging following the Haiti earthquake disaster in 2010.

+## Blockchain

+One challenge during a rapidly evolving disaster is coordinating and verifying information among different stakeholders.

+For example, the United Nations found that, in the wake of the 2010 Haitian earthquake, assistance efforts were hampered by too many data sources among the some 20 relief groups (Rohr, 2017).

+The Blockchain distributed ledger system and chain of verified records could play a significant role in ameliorating information control.

+### Use Cases

+In the United States of America Centers for Disease Control and Prevention is planning a pilot test of blockchain for a more rapid and reliable collection of data during a crisis, in order to reduce the spread of disease (Orcutt, 2017).

+This has relevance for disaster management, since similar to public health, agencies offering relief (e.g. government, assistance agencies, telecom operators, food suppliers, transporters, health workers and the public) need to share trusted data quickly to collaborate effectively (IBM Academy of Technology, 2018).

+Another way blockchain technology is already indirectly used for disaster relief is for fundraising activities that accept cryptocurrencies (Harmes, 2018).
+Several organizations – including Direct Relief, Humanity Road and Save the Children – currently accept cryptocurrencies such as Bitcoin in their fundraising activities.

+Some relief agencies have begun accepting donations in cryptocurrencies, such as Bitcoin.
+Mobile money is a safe way for relief organizations to transfer funds to those affected by disasters.

 ## Landline Phone